mhagiwara/www.realworldnlpbook.com/pelican/content/20190202-gentle-introduction-to-skipgram-word2vec-model-allennlp-ver.md

 Now, there's one important piece of information missing from the discussion so far.
 How do you come up with those float numbers?
 It would be virtually impossible to assign them by hand.
 There are hundreds of thousands of unique words in a typical large corpus, and the arrays should be at least around 100-dimensional long to be effective, which means there are more than tens of millions of numbers that you need to tweak.

 But more importantly, what should those numbers look like?
 How do you determine whether you should assign a 0.8 to the first element of the "dog" vector, or 0.7, or any other numbers?
-That's exactly what the SkipGram model is designed to do, which I'll explain below.
+That's exactly what the Skip-gram model is designed to do, which I'll explain below.

-## SkipGram Model
+## Skip-gram Model

 One possible way to do this without teaching the computer what "dog" means is to use its context.
 For example, what words tend to appear together with the word "dog" if you look at its appearances in a large text corpus?
 "Pet," "tail," "smell," "bark," "puppy," ... there can be countless options.
 How about "cat"?
 Maybe "pet," "tail," "fur," "meow," "kitten," and so on.
 Because "dog" and "cat" have a lot in common conceptually (they are both popular pet animals with a tail, etc. etc.), these two sets of context words also have large overlap.
 In other words, you can guess how close two words are to each other by looking at what other words appear in the same context.
 This is called _the distributional hypothesis_ and has a long history in NLP.